Oxen-AI/oxen-release/README.md

 # Basic Commands

-Here is a quick refresher of common commands translated to Oxen.
+Here is a quick overview of common commands translated to Oxen.

 ## Setup User